VirgilSecurity/demo-twilio-backend-nodejs/README.md

 With these instructions, you'll learn how to install and integrate the Virgil Security to Twilio IP messaging API.

+## Quick start guide
+To review the changes required to use Virgil Security's security infrastructure with Twilio IP Messaging please visit [this document](https://github.com/VirgilSecurity/virgil-demo-twilio/tree/master/ip-messaging).

 [Live Demo](https://demo-ip-messaging.virgilsecurity.com/)

 ## Publish